aws/eks-anywhere/docs/content/en/docs/tasks/supportbundle/_index.md

 If you provide a cluster configuration file containing your cluster spec using the `-f` flag, `generate support-bundle` will customize the auto-generated support bundle collectors and analyzers to match the state of your cluster.
-No need to provide your own bundle configuration.

 If you provide a support bundle configuration file using the `--bundle-config` flag, for example one generated with `generate support-bundle-config`,